 Nos Lowen

 Nos Lowen is a style of Cornish social dancing and to a certain extent also an associated subgenre of Cornish traditional music.
-For some specific guidelines on playing music for nos lowen dancing click here.

 Since the 1970s, there has been a revolution in the music of Cornwall, especially in the traditional dance scene.